Jdbain67/restaurantWebpage/README.md

 A responsive, mobile-first, restaurant website project.

-It contains a header, home, about, services, menu, app, contact and a footer.
+Contains a header, home, about, services, menu, app, contact and a footer.

 It has a fully developed light/dark mode.